STOR 767 Advanced Machine Learning, Course Information, Fall 2025

 • Conformal algorithm

-Tutorial on Conformal Prediction, Shafer and Vovk
+Tutorial on Conformal Prediction, by Shafer and Vovk

 A Gentle Introduction to Conformal Prediction and Distribution-Free Uncertainty Quantification, by Angelopoulos and Bates